Anti Inflammatory Foods

 - Rhubarb

-Because, we have discussed some ways that fruits and vegetables help reduce inflammation, I will share some delicious anti inflammatory recipe ideas!
+Because we have discussed how fruits and vegetables help reduce inflammation, I’m sharing some delicious anti-inflammatory recipe ideas!

 - Black-eyed Pea Bowls’